Marine initiatives planned for April 2024 – April 2026

 Consultations

-The proposal to repeal (cancelling) the Regulations is expected to be published in the Canada Gazette, Part II, in late 2025.
+The repealing of the regulations is expected to be published in the Canada Gazette, Part II, in late 2026.

 Departmental contact information